Anaïs Bourgoin

 Anaïs Bourgoin (born 3 October 1996) is a French middle-distance runner.
-She won the French Indoor Athletics Championships in 2024 and won the bronze medal at the European Athletics Championships over 800 metres, in 2024, and competed at the 2024 Olympic Games.
+She set a new French national record over 800 metres in 2026.
+She won the bronze medal at the 2024 European Championships over 800 metres and competed at the 2024 Olympic Games.

 Early life

 At the age of 14 years-old and living near Bordeaux, she joined a sports studies program in Talence.
 She initially took part in triathlon before focusing on athletics.
 She moved to Paris and passed the police academy exams in 2018.